 The improvements have seen the streets decluttered, new wider spaces for pedestrians and the use of best quality materials to enhance the historic setting of the Savile Row bespoke tailors.

 'The widening of the pavements allows passersby to enjoy and witness the cutters and tailors at work and highlights the Row’s commitment to the theatre of craft.
 The new Elizabeth line launching in nearby Hanover Square and the recent completion of the new Royal Academy link from Piccadilly to Burlington Gardens means the Row will benefit from an increased number of pedestrians.
-The improvement works were undertaken with a view to elevate the visitor experience of Savile Row and have elaborated on the elegant linear elements of Savile Row, including clarifying its footways, rationalising street furniture and revealing the unique, historic setting of its buildings,' explains Julian Stock, chairman of The Pollen Estate.
+The improvement works were undertaken with a view to elevate the visitor experience of Savile Row and have elaborated on the elegant linear elements of Savile Row, including clarifying its footways, rationalising street furniture and revealing the unique, historic setting of its buildings,' explains Julian Stocks, CEO of The Pollen Estate.

 '2019 is set to be an exciting time for the Row.
-'We have interest from a number of leading international brands and we look forward to sharing new tenant updates with you soon,' adds Stock.
+'We have interest from a number of leading international brands and we look forward to sharing new tenant updates with you soon,' adds Stocks.

 Over the years...